bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 For the `aws-ecs-*` variants of Bottlerocket, we provide an [ECS updater](https://github.com/bottlerocket-os/bottlerocket-ecs-updater#how-it-works).
 Please see the [ECS updater installation documentation](https://github.com/bottlerocket-os/bottlerocket-ecs-updater#installation) for more information on how to install and use the ECS updater.
+Essentially, you will use a CloudFormation template to install the Bottlerocket ECS updater.

 ### Kubernetes

-For the `aws-k8s-*` variants of Bottlerocket, there are a few possible ways to update Bottlerocket: Brupop, the EKS Console, `eksctl`, and SSM Automation Documents.
+For the `aws-k8s-*` variants of Bottlerocket, there are a handful of possible ways to update Bottlerocket: Brupop, the EKS Console, `eksctl`, and SSM Automation Documents.
 The following sections discuss each of these methods.

 #### Brupop